incarnateTheGreat/vat-tracker/README.md

 ## Information Server

-In order to gather VATSIM and Airport (TBD) data, you need to have an Express Server running in the background.
+In order to gather VATSIM and Airport data, you need to have an Express Server running in the background.

 1. From the Command Line, open a new tab.